SantiagoSR-1/Credit-Risk-Classification/report.md

 The purpose of this analysis is to determine which of the two developed logistic regression models are best suited for the purpose of identifying normal loans and default risk loans for the client company.

-Alternatively, both models could be rejected in the case that neither is determined to be satisfactory on the basis of their scoring.
+Alternatively, both models may be rejected in the case that neither is determined to be satisfactory on the basis of their scoring.

 The financial information is based upon a complied CSV listing of 77,536 loans, containing information such as loan size, interest rate, and debt to income ratio.